henniedeharder/mushroom_webapp/README.md

 2. Activate the environment.
 Conda example: `conda activate mushroom`
 3. Install the requirements via `pip install -r requirements.txt`
 4. Enter the command: `streamlit run mushroomapp.py`
-5. Go to localhost in your web browser
+5. Go to local or Network URL in your web browser

 Enjoy!